What is a Moat in Investing? A Beginner’s Guide to a Company’s Defenses

 A moat only matters if it continues to protect the business over time.
 Some of the most confident-looking moats in history turned out to be shallower than they appeared.

-Where does Porter's Five Forces come in?
+Where Does Porter's Five Forces Come In?

 This is where moat thinking and Five Forces connect — and it is a connection worth understanding.